Estimating population average treatment effects from experiments with noncompliance: Estimator

 0.2in \begin{assumption}{2}{} Conditional independence of compliance and sample and treatment assignment:

 \end{assumption}

-Assumption \eqref{compl} implies that $P(C_i=1 | S_i=1, T_i=1, W_i) = P(C_i=1 | S_i=1, T_i=0, W_i)$, which is useful when predicting the probability of compliance as a function of covariates $W_i$ in the first step of the estimation procedure.
+Assumption \eqref{compl} implies that $P(C_i=1 | S_i=1, T_i=1, W_i) = P(C_i=1 | S_i=1, T_i=0, W_i)$, which is useful when predicting the probability of compliance as a function of covariates $W_i$.
 Together, Assumptions \eqref{consistency} and \eqref{compl} ensure that potential outcomes do not differ based on sample assignment or receipt of treatment.

+Assumption \eqref{si_treat} ensures the potential outcomes for treatment are independent of sample assignment for individuals with the same covariates $W_i$ and treatment assignment.

 0.2in \begin{assumption}{3}{} Strong ignorability of sample assignment for treated:

 \end{assumption}